-I am a multidisciplinary creator, facilitator, and independent arts scholar working in various forms of interactive media and performance.
+I am an interdisciplinary creator, facilitator, and independent arts scholar working in various forms of interactive media and performance.
 As a creator-performer, I have toured Canada with my weird little shows about garbage puppets and science ghosts.
 I am a loner and co-conspirator, a killjoy feminist, and citizen scientist.

 My areas of practice and study encompass: